tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 Will start the reporter tool on localhost 3000 with screen.

 `make bddtest`

-Also starts the screen at the same time as everything else.
+Also starts the reporter tool but runs and builds the other parts.
 See [Running BDD's](#running-bdds)

 ### Stopping
 `make reporter-stop`